 How Condensing Furnaces Work

-A condensing furnace is a kind of heating system that uses a secondary heat exchanger to collect wasted heat from the furnace's exhaust gases.
-This decreases the extent of energy wasted, increases energy efficiency and lowers CO2 emissions.
-It also requires less natural gas to create the same rate of heat when compared to other types of furnaces.
+A condensing furnace is a kind of heating system that uses a secondary heat exchanger to capture wasted heat from the furnace's exhaust gases.
+This limits the quantity of energy wasted, improves energy efficiency and lowers greenhouse gas emissions.
+It also demands less natural gas to create the same amount of heat in comparison to other types of furnaces.

 How Condensing Furnaces Differ from Non-Condensing Furnaces

 The life span of a condensing furnace will depend on the brand, model and other factors.
-Usually, a condensing furnace is likely to last between 10-20 years with appropriate maintenance and regular service.
-If your heating system doesn’t have regular furnace maintenance, the equipment may struggle to perform as well, ultimately failing earlier than anticipated.
+In most cases, a condensing furnace should last between 10-20 years with appropriate maintenance and regular service.
+If your heating system doesn’t have regular furnace maintenance, the unit may not last as long.

-Usually, condensing furnaces type of system is a lot more efficient than traditional furnaces, as it only uses the minimum amount of energy needed to heat your home, which subsequently saves money on your utility bills.
+Typically, condensing furnaces enhanced precision is much more efficient than traditional furnaces, as it only consumes the minimum amount of energy needed to heat your home, saving you money in the long run.

-A variable-speed furnace doesn’t operate all the time.
-Rather, it runs at different speeds depending on the temperature in your Sandpoint home as well as the amount of energy it requires to maintain that temperature.
+A variable-speed furnace doesn’t run all the time.
+Instead, it runs at different speeds depending on the temperature in your Sandpoint home as well as the amount of energy it requires to maintain that temperature.

-When sufficient energy is needed to maintain your preferred temperature level, the furnace will increase to a higher speed to handle the demand.
-Doing this will ensure more efficient heating in your home while also providing quieter operation.
+When sufficient energy is necessary to maintain your preferred temperature level, the furnace will increase to a higher speed to handle the demand.
+This allows for more efficient heating in your home while also offering quieter operation.

 Guide to Two-Stage Furnaces